rhysd/conflict-marker.vim/README.md

 - highlight conflict markers.
 - jump among conflict markers.
 - jump within conflict block; beginning, separator and end of the block.
-- resolve conflict with various strategies; themselves, ourselves, none and both strategies.
+- resolve conflict with various strategies; theirs, ours, none and both strategies.

 This plugin tries to define some mappings if a conflict marker is detected.
 If you don't want to use default mappings, set `g:conflict_marker_enable_mappings` to `0`.

 ## Installation